Test plans

 * **Dependency-aware**: Parallel execution respects the dependency graph, ensuring dependent tests run in the correct order while maximizing parallelization opportunities

-* **Auto-scaling**: The system automatically scales up to approximately 100 concurrent agents based on demand, with no manual configuration required
+* **Auto-scaling**: When no limit is set, the system scales up to approximately 100 concurrent agents based on demand

 * **Intelligent scheduling**: Independent tests execute simultaneously while dependent tests wait for their prerequisites to complete